On the edge of stealth

 In the 1990s, the American military unveiled its stealth bomber that was invisible to radar and it duly inspired Essendon.
 Not only did the club embrace the image of the bomber on their logo, they also embraced the concept of stealth by secretly cheating the salary cap.
 Of course, nothing is ever truly stealth and just as Australia's Jindalee radar system showed that the stealth bomber could be tracked, accountants showed that even payments made via brown paper bags still leave a trail.
 When exposed, coach Kevin Sheedy defended the club by saying that maths was never his strong point.
 While it was a powerful defensive argument in the eyes of some Essendon supporters, it wasn’t enough to prevent the club from be fined and stripped of draft selections.

 With salary cap cheating giving it an edge on the field, membership surged and Essendon and resulted in the club outgrowing its home in Windy Hill.
 It then moved to the MCG in 1992 where improved accessibility and a big time atmosphere caused its crowds and membership to thrive.
 In 93, the move paid instant dividends.
 In the preliminary final, Essendon triumphed over West Coast and Sheedy celebrated by waving his jacket above his head in front of the huge crowd.
 In the subsequently grand final, Essendon demolished Carlton and Aboriginal player Michael Long won the Norm Smith medal in the International Year of Indigenous Peoples.
-The waving of jackets subsequently became a Essendon-West Coast tradition and Aboriginality became associated with the Essendon football club.
+The waving of jackets subsequently became an Essendon-West Coast tradition and Aboriginality became associated with the club formerly referred to as blood-stained blacks.

 No Sheedy, no Hird, no hope and $330 reserved seats